kevniu95/ffwrapped/src/modules/simQuery/README.md

 Sure they do!
 Now that we've chosen Barkley, our summary shows that

  - There are 6,240 leagues where the 9th overall selection was Barkley.
- - On average they had expected max points score of 95.9.
+ - On average teams thath selected Barkley 9th had expected max points score of 95.9.

 Of course, we saw  those figures from his row back in the Player Table for round 1!